 Her father was always encouraging and that is why Viola Davis says the message board comments most resonate.
 “That’s the thing that made it so beautiful.
 That was a time when I was making $250 a week doing theater in New York, or making nothing.
 I was going to Julliard, living on Spam.
 But there was such a sense of pride in me having this dream to become an artist.
 And so, he was proud of that,” she says.
 This was long before working with Meryl Streep and the riveting Doubt.

-Davis' budding career"There wasn't even a huge amount of success that was coming my way at that time.
+“There wasn’t even a huge amount of success that was coming my way at that time.
 I think that it was the goal of me wanting to achieve that goal.
-Someone told me, 'You have the best parents Viola.'
+Someone told me, ‘You have the best parents Viola.’
 You know why?
-Because they are not stage parents -- they can just sit there and they just want to be happy for you.
-That's the kind of dad I had."
+Because they are not stage parents — they can just sit there and they just want to be happy for you.
+That’s the kind of dad I had.”

 “No, not really, but my sister calls me from Rhode Island and she’s getting her Oscar dress ready and she’s calls me three times a day to say how much it’s changed her life.
 How proud she is of me and how she bought a purple dress from David’s Bridal.
 There’s a big marquee outside of Central Falls Senior High School that has my name on it.”